Chinnu1999/Tryhackme_Git-Happens/README.md

-# Tryhackme_Git-Happens
+# Git Happens

-Git Happens    Boss wanted me to create a prototype, so here it is!
+Boss wanted me to create a prototype, so here it is!
 We even used something called "version control" that made deploying this really easy!